Sonoma, California, USA

 La Pitchoune is the brainchild of Andrew Berge (Master Winemaker & Partner), Tracy Nielsen (Co-Founder & Assistant Winemaker), Peter Joachim Nielsen (Co-Founder & Chief Strategist) and Brett Van Emst (Chief Marketing Officer & Partner).
 Together they form a colourful and dynamic team, committed to making small lots of expressive, well-crafted wines.

 Both Tracy, Peter & Brett’s creative entrepreneurship and Andrew’s winemaking mastery have been instrumental to La Pitchoune’s success.
 German-born Andrew has indeed brought with him an amazing skill-set: with a Masters degree in Agriculture he is much more than a winemaker.
-His deep understanding of geology, climate and vegetative cycles allow him to have full control over the fruit’s quality long before it arrives at the winery.
+His deep understanding of geology, climate and vegetative cycles allows him to have full control over the fruit’s quality long before it arrives at the winery.
 Balance and terroir are his guiding principles and each bottle produced at La Pitchoune is testament to that.